Belgium out of World Cup as Croatia advances with 0-0 draw

 Throughout the tournament, De Bruyne in particular has found himself in great positions around the area but with no one to feed.

-Belgium suddenly had a presence up front to concern Croatia’s defense when Lukaku came on, even if he was visibly not fully fit.
-His lack of match sharpness proved costly.
+With Lukaku there, Belgium suddenly had a presence up front to concern Croatia’s defense, even if he was visibly not fully fit.
+His lack of match sharpness proved costly when it came to his finishing.

 Maybe even Eden Hazard, who was dropped for the Croatia game and — at the age of 31 — has lost his old powers after so many injuries.